Understanding the Powers and Responsibilities of Bail Bond Agents

 Contrary to popular opinion, bail bond enforcers can enter private dwellings to make arrests if a judge issues a warrant.
 Otherwise, agents must respect the defendant’s property lines.

-Steps to Follow for Arrest
+Steps to Follow for an Arrest

 Bail bond agents must take several procedures during an arrest to guarantee they are following the law.
 Agents must strike a delicate balance between the requirement to arrest the suspect and public safety.